LocalCoinIS/how.bitshares.works/docs/resources/llc-glossary.rst

     Units
 	    (instead of shares of an asset/token)

 	Unit test
-		In BitShares-Core unit test files locate in a /test/ folder.
+		In LocalCoin-Core unit test files locate in a /test/ folder.
 They are meant to ensure that the code behaves the right way.

 V